schinnasjraman/knapsack/README.md

   1) identify bin no.
   2) load the bins which gives floor entry for the impression queried and return the value.

+RevenueOptimization.java

+  This class checks for maximum profit for given impression count.

+  only monetizable impression counts are considered.